CompleteBlenderCreator/01-Introduction-And-Setup-Original/README.md

 + Placeholders and rough Mockups
 + You will see there are limitations to doing this.

+### Quick Win: Moving Around Your Model
++ Michael goes through a really easy way of moving around your model and viewing it from different angles

 ### Section 1 Wrap Up ###